Health Insurance Requirement

 ALL new undergraduate students and graduate students, including business school students, are required to submit a properly completed Health Data Form to Student Health.

 The Health Data Form must be completed and mailed to the address below before June 1st (for undergraduate students) or July 1st (for graduate students).
 The form should be completed in your home country, as medical check-ups in the U.S. can be very expensive.

 HOUSTON, TX 77005

-- Interim insurance for new students - Rice health insurance plans (Aetna and SAS) have an effective annual term from August 15 - August 14 of the following year.
+Rice health insurance plans (Aetna and Wellfleet) have an effective annual term from August 1- July 31 of the following year.
 If you will be arriving early or beginning your program in the summer, you will need to secure alternate insurance that will cover you until your school plan becomes effective.
 You are free to select the insurance company of your choice for this interim period.
-However, we do recommend Atlas Insurance as a good option, as it meets the minimum requirements for specific visa categories, such as the J-1, and has the flexibility of enrolling for the number of days that you need.
+Atlas Insurance is an example of a good option, as it meets the minimum requirements for specific visa categories, such as the J-1, and has the flexibility of enrolling for the number of days that you need.
 For more information, please visit: http://www.internationalstudentinsurance.com/travel-medical-insurance/

-- For all students: A Health Service Fee of $241 per semester is also required by Rice University.
+A Health Service Fee is also required by Rice University every semester.
 This fee pays for your use of the campus health center service only.
 It is entirely separate from the health insurance which helps pay for hospital or physician bills off campus, and does not offer service to dependents.

 - Student Health Insurance Enrollment Process for F-1 and J-1 Students

 - International Health Insurance Requirement Frequently Asked Questions (FAQ)